Multivariate Fidelities: (Proofs)

 \subsection{Proof of Theorem~\ref{thm:properties_secrecy_multi_F} (Properties of secrecy-based multivariate fidelity)}

-Note that the secrecy-based multivariate fidelity satisfies reduction to classical average pairwise fidelity, faithfulness, and orthogonality by \cref{thm:SDP_fidelity_pairwise_upper_and_lower} and the fact that average pairwise fidelities satisfy these properties as stated in \cref{Prop:properties_average_pairwise_z}.
+Note that the secrecy-based multivariate fidelity satisfies reduction to classical average pairwise fidelity, faithfulness, and orthogonality by \cref{thm:SDP_fidelity_pairwise_upper_and_lower} and the fact that the average pairwise Holevo and Uhlmann fidelities satisfy these properties, as stated in \cref{Prop:properties_average_pairwise_z}.